Bars, movie theaters and amusement parks can open with restrictions, Gov. Cooper announces

-RALEIGH, N.C.
-(WTVD) -- Gov. Roy Cooper on Wednesday announced that bars -- for the first time since March -- would be able to open for limited outdoor capacity.

-Movie theatres, amusement parks, and outdoor venues will also be able to open with limited seating.
+Movie theatres, amusement parks, and outdoor venues will also be able to open with limited capacity.

-Under Phase 3, of the above businesses would be allowed to open to 30 percent capacity or 100 people, whichever is less.
+Under Phase 3, all of the above businesses will be allowed to open to 30 percent capacity or 100 people, whichever is less.
 In addition, as Cooper announced last week, all outdoor stadiums that can seat more than 10,000 people will only be allowed to open to 7 percent capacity.

 Though bars will now be able to open, the statewide 11 p.m. alcohol curfew will remain in place until at least Oct.
 23.